Skip to main content

 Hormones directly and indirectly modulate pathways that govern cellular senescence and longevity.
 Sex hormones, in particular, play a significant role in maintaining cellular integrity and function.
 Declining levels of testosterone in men and estrogen in women are associated with increased inflammation, oxidative stress, and impaired cellular repair, all of which contribute to the accumulation of senescent cells.

-For instance, testosterone has demonstrated anti-inflammatory properties and can support mitochondrial function, which is critical for production and resilience against damage.
+For instance, testosterone has demonstrated anti-inflammatory properties and can support mitochondrial function, which is critical for cellular energy production and resilience against damage.
 Optimal testosterone levels may help to suppress the SASP and promote the clearance of senescent cells.
 Similarly, estrogen exerts protective effects on various tissues, including the cardiovascular system and bone, partly by modulating inflammatory pathways and supporting cellular antioxidant defenses.
 When these hormonal protective mechanisms wane, cells become more vulnerable to stressors that induce senescence.

 Hormonal balance is not merely about feeling better; it involves supporting fundamental cellular processes that dictate how our bodies age at a molecular level.